CareerCore/english-urdu-nmt-system/Project.md

 ## Technologies & Libraries

-`Python 3.x` · `TensorFlow 2.x` · `Keras` · `NumPy` · `Pandas` · `Matplotlib` · `Scikit-learn` · `Jupyter Notebook` · `Kaggle Notebooks`
+`Python 3.x` · `TensorFlow 2.x` · `Keras` · `NumPy` · `Pandas` · `Matplotlib` · `Scikit-learn` · `Google Colab`

 ---

-*This project was designed, developed, and delivered by [Your Software House Name] as part of its AI & Natural Language Processing services portfolio.
+*This project was designed, developed, and delivered by CareerCore as part of its AI & Natural Language Processing services portfolio.
 All model training, architecture decisions, and data pipeline engineering were executed in-house.*